 The road network in Dire Dawa can accommodate the different mobility flows going through the city, whether for transit, exchange, or internal purposes, without major disturbance.
-However, the pressure exerted on the network is extremely unbalanced, with an overwhelming weight on local roads and a limited coverage of structuring ones (primary, secondary, tertiary).
+However, the pressure exerted on the network is unbalanced, with an overwhelming weight on local roads and limited coverage of structuring ones (primary, secondary, tertiary).

 There is no existing mass transit system.
-Bajaj represents most of the public transport supply, with 6,000 units and a hundred lines.
-It can be used for both people and goods.
-Bajaj supply varies quite a lot according to places in the city and the time of the day.
+Bajaj represents most of the public transport supply, with 6,000 units and a hundred lines, it can be used for both people and goods.
+Bajaj supply varies according to places in the city and the time of the day.
 Bajaj is a fully private supply that only targets the most solvent market segments and does not properly address the others, leaving some mobility demand unanswered.
 During peak hours, a few minibuses provide a complementary supply to Bajaj on three routes.
-The publicly operated city bus service is very limited and consists of 10 urban routes limited to peak hours (four rides a day).
+The publicly operated city bus service consists of 10 urban routes and is limited to peak hours (four rides a day).

 Urban and road transport are managed at both the federal and local levels.
-Although responsibilities and perimeters are properly defined, some interfaces regarding road or urban transport can be challenging to manage.
-Both the city and the region of Dire Dawa are under the authority of the mayor.
-The nine urban Kebeles are managed by the city administration with different transport related duties falling under its authority: city bus, road authority and traffic police.
+Although responsibilities and perimeters are properly defined, some road or urban transport interfaces can be challenging to manage.
+The city and the region of Dire Dawa are under the mayor's authority which manages the nine urban Kebeles with different transport-related duties falling under its authority: city bus, road authority and traffic police.
 The Federal Transport Authority (FTA) is another major player regulating the transport sector through the delivery of licenses.
-It is the main interlocutor for Bajaj drivers associations.
+It is the main interlocutor for Bajaj drivers' associations.
 The Ethiopian Road Authority (ERA) manages the interurban road network and national interest road projects in the city (industrial park).

-The Dire Dawa Administration, the local counterpart, has the mandate and responsibility to finance mass public transport infrastructure and the running cost of public transport is part of the public authority's budget.
+The Dire Dawa Administration, the local counterpart, has the mandate and responsibility to finance mass public transport infrastructure and running public transport costs.
 The budget for the urban transport sector was set between 480 and 655 million BRR (14 - 19 million USD) in the past few years.